BOOKS

 What Doesn't

-Few novels hit readers quite like The Outsiders.
-Published in 1967 when S. E. Hinton was just 18, this coming-of-age story about rival gangs in 1960s Oklahoma remains one of the most assigned books in American schools—and for good reason.
+The rare classic that earns its reputation through specifics, not status.
+Published in 1967 when S. E. Hinton was just 18, The Outsiders is a coming-of-age story about rival gangs in 1960s Oklahoma that remains one of the most assigned books in American schools—and for good reason.
 But is The Outsiders appropriate for teens today, and does it deserve its status as a YA classic?

 The Outsiders follows Ponyboy Curtis, a 14-year-old "greaser" caught between the working-class world of his gang and his dreams of something more.
 When tensions with the wealthy "Socs" (short for Socials) explode into violence, Ponyboy and his friend Johnny find themselves running for their lives.
 Fans of That Was Then, This Is Now will recognize Hinton's unflinching look at teenage loyalty and loss, while readers drawn to The Perks of Being a Wallflower will appreciate the sensitive narrator processing a harsh world.